gomi42/Torque/README.md

 # Torque Data Field for the Garmin 1030Plus
 ### Introduction
 This IQ data field displays the torque value on your Garmin 1030Plus.
 All data field sizes are supported.
+Of course you need a power meter installed.

 By default the data field displays the average of the last 3 values to get a more stable display.
 You can change this number via you mobile phone or in Garmin Express.